mesos/chronos/README.md

 * Owner: the email address of the person responsible for the job
 * Async: whether the job runs in the background

-A job without *schedule* field will has a "R1//PT24H" schedule by default.

 Here is an example job hash:
 ```json
 {